-"1984" by George Orwell
+"1984" by

 "1984" is a dystopian novel written by George Orwell, published in 1949.
 It is a classic work of literature that has had a profound impact on both literature and political discourse.
 The novel is set in a totalitarian society where the government, led by a figure known as Big Brother, exercises absolute control over every aspect of people's lives.